OctaForge/libostd/doc/ranges.md

 are typically not meant to be copy the contents (but they totally can).

 The `size_type` alias represents the type typically used for sizes of the range the object represents.
 It's typically `size_t`.
-Similarly, the `difference_type` alias is used for a distance within the range.
-Usually it's `ptrdiff_t`, but for example for I/O stream range types it can be the stream's offset type.

 Now let's take a look at the methods.